dquinn25/Learning-Journal/git-github-notes.md

 - cd : change dirrectory
 - git status : determine state of files. to track one file use git add filename
-- gitt add/ git commit -a : commits a snapshot of all modification to tracked files in the working directory. git push orgin master : *This command pushes changes from the local “master” branch to the remote repository named “origin"
+- gitt add/ git commit -a : commits a snapshot of all modification to tracked files in the working directory. git push origin master : *This command pushes changes from the local “master” branch to the remote repository named “origin"